doyle-lab-ucla/ScopeBO/README.md

 *Note*: Unpack the zip folder on MacOS by double-clicking and then open the unpacked ScopeBO_App.app.

+*Note*: See the file [installation-instructions.txt](https://github.com/doyle-lab-ucla/ScopeBO/blob/main/installation_instructions.txt) for information on opening the app via the terminal or in case of security settings blocking the opening of the app.

 ---

 ### Notes

-* See the supporting information of our publication for detailed recommendations regarding search space curation, featurization, etc.
+* See the supporting information of our publication for detailed recommendations regarding search space curation, featurization, etc. This information is also provided in the app via the "?" help buttons.

-* The folder "Data" contains all publication data.
+* Publication data for our manuscript can be found [here](https://github.com/doyle-lab-ucla/ScopeBO_PublicationData).